tarunsachdeva/blog/_posts/2018-09-10-mental-models-compounding.markdown

 - **You have to have a non-zero starting point.** You cannot compound on nothing.
 That's obvious with money.
 To compound knowledge, that includes the basics of whatever field is being studied.
 In relationships, a base of trust must be first established to build upon over time.
 - **Frequency has a massive effect.** Frequency is how often the benefit of compounding is realized, and has a huge effect on the outcome.
 Allocating time to whatever you _want_ to compound can be achieved by building consistent [habits]({{ site.baseurl }}{% post_url 2018-09-04-productivity-tuesday-habits %}).
 Frequency of regular contributions will significantly amplify the effects of compounding.
 - **The passage of time is necessary.** Compounding plays out over the long term.
-In the short term, the incremental gains are hard to notice.
-You just have to put in the work.
+In the short term, the incremental gains can be hard to notice.
+It changes attitudes about the future and helps to appreciate becoming older.

 I like this quote from [Naval Ravikant](https://twitter.com/naval/status/1002103908947263488)
 > Play iterated games.
 All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.